 How to Care for Winter Kill Hydrangeas

-Check your hydrangeas to see if any green buds are on the brown canes
+Hydrangeas are dormant in winter so check your hydrangeas in the spring to see if any green buds are on the brown canes.

 Green Buds on Brown Canes – DO NOT CUT the brown branches – they are alive and should bloom.
 Just prune out the canes that are dead (no green buds on them).